 I use both current and historical data to investigate long run trends in inequality and in the development of state institutions.
-I am the Julius Silver Professor in NYU’s Department of Politics and an Affiliated Professor in NYU’s School of Law, as well as its Department of History.
+I am the Dean for the Social Sciences at New York University and the Julius Silver Professor in NYU’s Department of Politics.
+I also have affiliations in NYU’s School of Law, as well as its Department of History.
 I am currently completing a book for Princeton University Press tentatively titled The Decline and Rise of Democracy: A Deep History.
 Recently, together with Ken Scheve at Stanford, I published Taxing the Rich, a book that charts the evolution of progressive taxation in twenty countries over the last two centuries.
 Before that I published States of Credit and Public Debt and the Birth of the Democratic State, two books in which I explored the joint development of representative government and public borrowing in Europe during the medieval and early modern periods.
 I have also published a number of articles on these and related topics.
 I am currently working on a book under contract for Princeton University Press that will explore the history of government by consent in a global setting, charting the long rise of democracy in Europe in comparison with China, the Middle East, and other world regions.

 Origins of Early Democracy (with Ali Ahmed)